 Minimize MSPs’ Risks

 Though the risks are seemingly everywhere, MSPs do have the power to lessen the liabilities for themselves and their clients.
-IT services professionals can tighten down their collective defenses with the latest technologies and policies and through consultation with legal and cyber-insurance experts.
-Working collaboratively with a variety of cybersecurity-focused specialists can limit the potential financial exposure for MSPs in the event of an attack and expand their remediation and recovery resources.
+For example, IT services professionals can tighten down their collective defenses with the latest technologies and policies and through consultation with legal and cyber-insurance experts.
+In addition, working collaboratively with various cybersecurity-focused specialists can limit the potential financial exposure for MSPs in the event of an attack and expand their remediation and recovery resources.

-With liability concerns on the rise, MSPs need attorneys experienced in developing, evaluating and improving services contracts and master agreements.
+With rising liability concerns, MSPs need attorneys experienced in developing, evaluating and improving services contracts and master agreements.
 Comprehension of general IT services business processes and policies is critical.
 A skilled cyber attorney will identify and resolve potential liability issues and limit the financial and legal exposure for MSPs and the organizations they support.

 Focus on the Shields

 The cost of failure is too big to ignore.
-Securing every system, performing regular backups and locking down all the important data is essential for MSPs and the organizations they support – no shortcuts or skimping on the expenses.
-The only sure way to minimize cybersecurity-related liabilities is by investing in effective tools, policies and partnerships.
+Securing every system, performing regular backups and locking down all the critical data is essential for MSPs and the organizations they support – no shortcuts or skimping on the expenses.
+Investing in practical tools, policies, and partnerships is the only sure way to minimize cybersecurity-related liabilities.

 From a public and legal perspective, that exposure can have a catastrophic effect.
-Cybersecurity is true responsibility, and MSPs must ensure they’re providing quality (industry standard) protection to each client and adopting the same best practices in their own organizations.
-By leveraging effective tools, policies and partnerships, IT services firms can limit their liabilities and provide the best protection for the companies they support.
+Cybersecurity is true responsibility, and MSPs must ensure they provide quality (industry standard) protection to each client and adopt the same best practices in their organizations.
+By leveraging practical tools, policies and partnerships, IT services firms can limit their liabilities and provide the best protection for the companies they support.